#visa

 Summary

-• The standard requirement is a residence in Japan for the past 10 years, with the last 5 years spent under an appropriate work visa.
-However, there are exceptions that can shorten this required period.
+• The standard requirement for a permanent resident visa is continuous residence in Japan for the past 10 years, with at least the last 5 years under an appropriate work visa or residency status.

 • PR status brings advantages like avoiding visa renewals and broadening the scope of activities you can engage in.
 On the flip side, there are disadvantages, such as tax implications, requiring you to pay taxes on your worldwide income.